 Eleven nominations and not a single gap on the red carpet 🎬

-With eleven nominations each, Los Domingos and Belén seem to have arrived at the Riviera Maya with the same confidence as someone going to a buffet: they know they will take something, but they don't know if it will be the grand prize or just an appetizer.
-Meanwhile, the nominated directors pretend they don't care, although you can see the sweat on their foreheads as they walk the red carpet.
-In the end, the only sure thing is that the catering will be good and that someone will leave empty-handed, but with a souvenir selfie.
+With eleven nominations each, Los Domingos and Belén seem to have arrived at the Riviera Maya with the same confidence as someone heading to a buffet: they know they will take something, but they don't know if it will be the grand prize or just a simple appetizer.
+Meanwhile, the nominated directors pretend they don't care, though the sweat on their foreheads is noticeable as they walk the red carpet.
+In the end, the only sure things are that the catering will be good and that someone will leave empty-handed, but with a selfie as a souvenir.